wcbing/support.typora.io/_posts/basic/2016-01-01-Markdown Reference.md

 $$

-In the markdown source file, the math block is a *LaTeX* expression wrapped by a pair of ‘$$’ marks:
+In the Markdown source file, the math block is a *LaTeX* expression wrapped by a pair of ‘$$’ marks:

 ``` markdown
 $$